Codecademy/docs/content/kotlin/concepts/functions/functions_in_kotlin.md

 - `fun` is used to define a function.
 - The `functionName` is used to call the function in the program.
-+ *Arguments* have to be in the parentheses, arguments are pieces of information fed to the function.
+- `Arguments` have to be in the parentheses.
+Arguments are pieces of information fed to the function.
 + *Return type* declares the type of a returning value.
 It is optional to include.
 + In the *body* contains the instructions.
 + *Return statment* returns the value of the function.